walknuts/steveswift.com.au/_people/02-kathy-swift.md

 ---

 Kathy started her career as a nurse, and then managed a large travel health clinic.
-As Business Manager, she helps Steve concentrate on his engineering.
-As Quality Manager, she vets Steve's papers, presentations and training courses.
+She helps Steve manage quality by vetting his papers, presentations and training courses.
 She often accompanies Steve on his training courses for feedback.

 Connect with Kathy on {% include icon-linkedin.html username="kathryn-swift-038027aa" label="LinkedIn" %}